HaikalE/React-Chess-Analyze/README.md

 ## Demo

-Visit [chessanalyzer.example.com](https://chess-analyze.netlify.app/) to see the application in action.
+Visit [THIS WEBSITE♟️](https://chess-analyze.netlify.app/) to see the application in action.

 ## Installation